Bert RimaMSc(Delft), PhD(McMaster 1975). FIBIOL, EASAC Biosciences Steering Panel

 Member ScienceElected in 2002

-Bert Rima, MRIA was appointed Professor of Molecular Biology in 1993.
+Bert Rima was appointed Professor of Molecular Biology in 1993.
 His main research interest is to apply molecular biological and genetic techniques to virology and infectious diseases in general.
 He has an interest in human viruses (mumps and measles) as well as animal viruses such as rinderpest, canine distemper and seal and dolphin morbilliviruses.
 His work now centres primarily on how viruses are attenuated for vaccines and what barriers exist that prevent animal viruses from infecting humans and vice versa.
-His work has focused on the paramyxoviruses, which are negative strand viruses in the group to which influenza viruses also belong.
-He has extensive experience in the genetic modification of these human pathogenic viruses and the evaluation of their effects in animal model systems including ferrets and macaques.
+He has published a book, over 160 refereed papers and invited reviews.